 Builders within this industry design and build both single family and multi-family homes.
 For-sale builders maintain ownership of the land, while buyers will own the home.
 Other general contractors will construct and sell detached homes, townhouses, row houses or other types of homes that include the sale of the land.
 Companies building multi-family homes will typically build high-rise apartments, condominiums or even townhouse apartments.

-- Advice Goes Wrong: One builders risk is giving advice to potential customers.
+Advice Goes Wrong: One builder's risk is giving advice to potential customers.
 Some builders make recommendations about types of materials to use.
-If the materials you recommend don’t hold up over time, they can cause deterioration or financial damage to the customer.
+If the materials you recommend don’t hold up over time, they can cause deterioration or financial drama.